brandon-prescott/cs50x_highlights/finance/README.md

 **Build**

-Ensure Python 3 is installed on your system along with the following libraries:
+Ensure Python 3 is installed on your system along with the following libraries (use pip install):

 * cs50
 * flask